Complete Guide to Malaysian Brands 2026

 Brands: Padini, Vincci, Seed, Padini Authentics, PDI, Miki Kids, Brands Outlet

-Outlets: 450+ stores across Malaysia, Southeast Asia, Middle East
+Outlets: 190+ stores across Malaysia, Cambodia, Thailand

-Revenue: RM1.7+ billion annually
+Revenue: RM1.9+ billion annually

 Market Cap: RM2.5+ billion

 Malaysia's largest fashion retailer and one of the most consistent performers on Bursa.
 Multi-brand strategy covers different price points and demographics: Padini (mainstream), Vincci (footwear/accessories), Seed (young fashion), Brands Outlet (value).
 Vincci is particularly strong regionally, with dedicated stores across ASEAN.
 Vertically integrated with own manufacturing, ensuring margin control.
-The company has delivered profits for 20+ consecutive years—a remarkable track record.
+The company has delivered profits for 20+ consecutive years, a remarkable track record.

 Naelofar (Est. 2014)